-To help attract and retain key executives, the Corporation offers a competitive benefits program that ranks in the top quartile of benefit programs offered in the region.
-The program provides benefits to the executive officers on the same terms as are available to all other employees in the jurisdictions where they reside, and typically includes health care, dental care, vision care, disability and life insurance.
+The Corporation provides benefits to the executive officers on the same terms as are available to all other employees in the jurisdictions where they reside, and typically includes health care, dental care, vision care, disability and life insurance.

 The Corporation does not provide any pension or retirement benefits to its employees (including its executive officers) other than a Corporation sponsored 401(k) plan in the United States and a Registered Retirement Savings Plan ("RRSP") in Canada.
 All 401(k) and RRSP matching contributions, if any, are subject to annual review and the approval of the Board of Directors and are conditional principally on the financial performance and condition of the Corporation.
-The matching of contributions for the executive officers is on the same terms as offered to all other employees participating in the plans.
 The matching contributions were suspended for all employees on August 16, 2016.
-Employee and employer match contributions are immediately vested at 100%.